Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/Important questions.md

 ## Do entities need to create a new entry in the CR for their version implementation of ReBit 2.x specs?

 No, entities do not need to create a new entry in the CR to declare their readiness for ReBit 2.x specs.
-The CR can host the endpoint of ReBit 2.0 specs by updating the base URL in the following format: `v1:<url for v1>, v2:<url for v2>`.
+The CR can host the endpoint of ReBit 2.x specs implementation by updating the base URL in the following format: `v1:<url for v1>, v2:<url for v2>`.

 ## How do entities declare their readiness for ReBit 2.x specs?